Do you want to know more about ayahuasca? Are you interested in its history and rituals?

 It’s a decoction created by prolonged heating or boiling of the Banisteriopsis caapi vine with the leaves of the Psychotria viridis shrub.
 However, there can be a variety of other plants in the decoction for different traditional purposes.
 The active chemical in ayahuasca is DMT (dimethyltryptamine).1 It also contains monoamine oxidase inhibitors (MAOIs).2

 Ayahuasca is traditionally used to heal all kinds of illnesses.
 For healing, it is regularly used to treat physical illnesses and mental problems.
-It also helped with social issues and spiritual crises.
+Taking the brew can also help with social anxiety and spiritual crises.
 It’s likely that the shaman is acquainted with a range of different healing techniques traditions and integrates them in his or her practice.
 It is also believed that Mother Aya can help them

 In most indigenous societies, ordinary community members rarely partake in ayahuasca.
 Some of them tried it out of curiosity but found the experience grueling and too much for them that they didn’t want to try it again.